-“Coomera Anglican College is a prime example – the school provided a complex and innovative brief which inspired The Pod – a complete sensory learning space and is without doubt, one of Queensland’s most immersive new learning facilities.”
+“Coomera Anglican College is a prime example – the school provided a complex and innovative brief which inspired The Pod – a complete cheap valium for sale sensory learning space and is without doubt, one of Queensland’s most immersive new learning facilities.”

 ‘The Pod’ saw an integrated and collaborative partnership between Coomera Anglican College, Burling Brown, and Gold Coast construction company Alder Constructions.

 “The Pod utilises contemporary and progressive architectural principles, construction methods and materials,” Mr Kidd said.